solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

         introspectionUrl: http://hydra-example-admin.default:4445/oauth2/introspect
 {{< /highlight >}}

-The above configuration instructs Gloo to use the `introspectionUrl` to validate access tokens that are submitted with the request.
-If the token is missing or invalid, Gloo will deny the request.
-We can use the internal hostname of the Hydra administrative service, since the request will come from Gloo's exauth pod which has access to Kubernetes DNS.
+The above configuration instructs Gloo Edge to use the `introspectionUrl` to validate access tokens that are submitted with the request.
+If the token is missing or invalid, Gloo Edge will deny the request.
+We can use the internal hostname of the Hydra administrative service, since the request will come from Gloo Edge's exauth pod which has access to Kubernetes DNS.

 #### Update the Virtual Service
 Once the AuthConfig has been created, we can use it to secure our Virtual Service: